NemesisGuy/ReceiptScannerAPI/README.md

 using regular expressions to extract receipt data.

 The extracted data is processed using regular expressions (regex) to retrieve specific information, which is subsequently saved to a database.
-Additionally, the processed files are moved to a designated folder after being processed.
+Additionally, the processed files can be moved to a designated folder after being processed.

 **Usage:**